Luk4s-O/openPKMS/radar.md

-stands for radio detection and ranging. by bouncing off of an object, a radar can detect travel time
+stands for radio detection and ranging. by bouncing off of an object, a radar can detect travel time of the emitted wave (from and to the source), determining the distance, thus detecting and mapping out